camaraproject/Governance/documentation/API-onboarding.md

 - APIs in this stage are experimental and may lack full documentation or test coverage.
 - Open for contributions from any participant in the CAMARA Project.
 - No guarantees of stability or long-term support.
-- Can be initially independant, but should aim to either get accepted by an existing CAMARA Sub Project or to build up the necessary prerequisites to be able to apply for the creation of a new CAMARA Sub Project during Incubation.
+- Can be initially independent, but should aim to either get accepted by an existing CAMARA Sub Project or to build up the necessary prerequisites to be able to apply for the creation of a new CAMARA Sub Project during Incubation.
 - A Sandbox API Repository which is not part of an existing Sub Project will get a Wiki page (in the Sandbox section), a preliminary mailing list, a Slack channel, and (on request) a Zoom meeting for their communication.

 **Requirements:**